 Board-Certified Occupational Therapist | Certified Life Care Planner

 Dr. Mulcahey has over 30 years of clinical and research experience with children and adults with catastrophic injuries.
 She is Program Director and Lead Faculty for the Graduate Certificate in Life Care Planning at Thomas Jefferson University in Philadelphia.
-Recognized internationally for her expertise in pediatric and adult spinal cord injury and pediatric chronic conditions, Dr. Mulcahey is a past president of the American Spinal Injury Association and former Chair of the Board of Directors of the Shriners Hospitals for Children – Pediatric Spinal Cord Injury Program and the American Occupational Therapy Foundation.
+Recognized internationally for her expertise in pediatric and adult spinal cord injury and pediatric chronic conditions, Dr. Mulcahey is a past president of the American Spinal Injury Association and former Chair of the Board of Directors of the Steel Assembly for pediatric SCI – Pediatric Spinal Cord Injury Program and the American Occupational Therapy Foundation.

 Her extensive clinical experience, scholarly work, and interdisciplinary collaboration inform the development of life care plans that are evidence-based, practical, developmentally grounded, and defensible.